vasconceloscezar/assisten-discord-voice/README.md

-# Voice Assistent for Discord
+# Voice Assistant for Discord

 Huge thanks to ErnestAroozoo for [GPT-Discord-Chatbot](https://github.com/ErnestAroozoo/GPT-Discord-Chatbot)